AnZomorodian/F1Site2/replit.md

 ## Recent Major Updates (July 2025)

-✓ **Migration Complete** - Successfully migrated from Replit Agent to standard Replit environment ✓ **Environment Setup** - All dependencies installed and configured for Replit compatibility ✓ **Security Compliance** - Application follows robust security practices with proper client/server separation
+✓ **Migration Complete** - Successfully migrated from Replit Agent to standard Replit environment ✓ **Environment Setup** - All dependencies installed and configured for Replit compatibility
+✓ **Security Compliance** - Application follows robust security practices with proper client/server separation ✓ **2025 Season Support** - Added support for 2025 F1 season data and improved year handling ✓ **Enhanced Lap Time Display** - Lap times now show in proper format (1:16.456) instead of raw seconds ✓ **Improved Telemetry API** - New API endpoints for lap data and telemetry with fallback to sample data ✓ **Interactive Telemetry Charts** - Click on lap times to view detailed telemetry analysis with speed, throttle, brake, and gear data

 ✓ **Rebranded to F-lap** - New modern identity for the platform ✓ **Enhanced Telemetry Visualization** - Larger, more readable charts with professional styling